Skip to main content Skip to footer

 Responsive Angular Dashboards Part 3: Show GeoData with Map Controls

-Dashboards have become a crucial part of many businesses; the ability to get the information you need at a glance is invaluable, improving both the speed at which your business and employees operate and allowing them to make better decisions based on the data that they are provided.
+Dashboards have become crucial to many businesses; the ability to get the information you need at a glance is invaluable.
+They improve the speed at which your business and employees operate and allow them to make better decisions based on the data that they are provided.

-The data must be portrayed in an easy-to-understand format, allowing managers and executives to quickly understand the data and make decisions based on that data.
+The data must be portrayed in an easy-to-understand format, allowing managers and executives to quickly understand it and make decisions based on the insights.

-Creating a dashboard that is both responsive and efficient is no small feat, however.
+However, creating a dashboard that is both responsive and efficient is no small feat.
 There are many libraries available online that offer multiple features, and many developers use several UX/UI libraries when building their dashboards.

-Fortunately, one library makes it easy to build a dashboard without needing a host of different packages to get it up and running: Wijmo's component library.
+Fortunately, one library makes it easy to build a dashboard without needing a host of different packages to get it up and running: Wijmo's Angular UI component library.

-Throughout this blog series, we'll take you through the steps of creating a responsive dashboard that outlines information on users that visit our site based on the region that they're in, using both Wijmo as well as CSS so that you can provide easy to consume data, along with the ability to view the data on any device.
-If you'd like to see the project in its final form, you can view it here.
+Throughout this blog series, we'll walk you through the steps of creating a responsive dashboard that outlines information on users who visit our site based on the region they're in, using both Wijmo and CSS to provide easy-to-consume data with the ability to view it on any device.
+Check out this demo to see the project in its final form.

-In this article, we will take you through the following:
+In this article, we will review the following:

 Ready to Create Custom Dashboards?
 Download Wijmo Today!